 Time to Breathe calls on employers, policy-makers and regulators to start taking seriously the risk of ambient air pollution to the health of outdoor workers.

-Time to Breathe’s White paper explores the evidence and assesses what actions the Government, employers and stakeholders should take to minimise the health impacts of pollution on outdoor workers.
+Our Time to Breathe white paper explores the evidence and assesses what actions the Government, employers and stakeholders should take to minimise the health impacts of pollution on outdoor workers.

 The campaign is providing visual materials to encourage people to stop, think and act to reduce air pollution exposure.
 Please share these free images.
 Together we can all cut-through the inertia that is putting lives at risk.

 Please note, the Canairy app, which we developed with Imperial College London, has now ended.
 If you have downloaded the app, it will no longer collect or monitor your exposure to air pollution.
 So we suggest you now uninstall the app from your device.